Arthur Kill Terminal

 Will noise from construction or operations disturb surrounding residents or businesses?

 Noise from construction is not expected to significantly disturb the neighborhood.
 The Project is located in an industrial-zoned area away from nearby residents.
 Construction noise impacts will vary over the approximately two year construction period: There will at times be truck traffic for material hauling, site work with heavy machinery and dredging and other marine construction activities but this is not expected to disturb people who live or work in the area.
-Port operations at AKT will primarily involve the handling, assembly, and electrical commissioning of large, highly specialized offshore wind components.
 Operational noise will vary and may arise from the use of cranes, vessels, forklifts and other equipment and vessels at the wharf.
 It is not expected that noise from these activities would be disruptive to the surrounding neighborhood.

 How will the construction and operations of Arthur Kill Terminal affect the road traffic in the area?